timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

         - Although I felt comfortable with my decision to issue the penalty, I did not argue my case to the Green "A" because I thought doing so would be counterproductive.
-        - I patiently listened to the Green "A" express their disagreement/dissatisfaction, validated their argument by nodding and saying "okay" to acknowledge their feedback.
+        - I patiently listened to the Green "A" express their disagreement/dissatisfaction and validated their argument by nodding and saying "okay" to acknowledge their feedback.
         - The Green "A" returned to their bench and the next jam started without incident.

     === "Importance :material-cursor-default-click:"

         - For me, this action is a key element to officiating effectively and building trust with players and coaches.
         - I believed the Green "A" wanted to express their opinion to me, not argue with me, and I feel confident that arguing would have escalated the situation.
-        - I estimated that Green "A" needed to express frustration, and I want to earn their trust by listening to understand them, not listening to respond to or arguing with them.
+        - I estimated that Green "A" needed to express frustration, and I want to earn their trust by listening to understand them, not listening to respond to or argue with them.
         - I believe this video shows an example of how I treat others with respect and kindness at all times, even when competitive emotions run high.

     <center>